kpeelman4/kad-tracker/README.md

 - You need to click "Begin" for audio to work (browser security thing)
 - The file works completely offline once you have it
 - Bookmark it for easy access (don't change the file location after saving bookmark)
+- Only tracks one feeding 'cycle' at a time per browser.
+If you want to track minis, open multiple browser tabs.

 ## Issues?